Usage

 }'

-is required to send the Terms of Use, allong with a verification code to the new user, it is never stored in the database.
-The email is immediatly sent.locale
+emailis required to send the Terms of Use, allong with a verification code to the new user, it is never stored in the database.
+The email is immediatly sent.localeis the language of the user.
+Onlyfrandenare currently available.remote_idis used to identify the user on your system.
+All invoices sent to yourcallbackwill contain theremote_idallong with it so you can identify the user to whom the invoice belongs.

 Json body response: